Drought won’t quit, so Joseph’s brothers come back

 LIFE APPLICATION.
 Star Trek fans are familiar with this line spoken by Spock in the movie The Wrath of Khan: “The needs of the many outweigh the needs of the few.”
 That is pretty much the reason Benjamin ended up in Egypt: “Judah told his father Israel, ‘Trust me with the boy and we’ll leave right now.
 We need to do this to survive.
 We don’t want to starve to death—me, you, and our little ones” (43:8).
 When have you seen the needs of one person voluntarily sacrificed for the needs of others?

 LIFE APPLICATION.
-The segregation that we read about at the meal—Egyptians at one table, Jews at another—is not all that unfamiliar today.
+The segregation that we read about at the meal—Egyptians at one table, Hebrews at another—is not all that unfamiliar today.
 In any given church, for example, people of the same race tend to worship with each other.
 Why is that?
 Is it wrong?
-And if this segregation needs fixed, what’s the fix?
+And if this segregation needs fixing, what’s the fix?